ValveSoftware/Dota-2/README.md

 Reporting Issues
 ----------------

-If you encounter a bug while using Dota 2 Reborn, first search the [issue list](https://github.com/ValveSoftware/Dota-2-Reborn/issues) to see if it has already been reported.
+If you encounter a bug while using Dota 2 Reborn, first search the [issue list](https://github.com/ValveSoftware/Dota-2/issues) to see if it has already been reported.
 Include closed issues in your search.
+If your issue has been reported, please upvote the issue by clicking the "Add Reaction" button (smiley face with a plus sign) on the top post and adding a thumbs up.
+Voting helps us determine which issues are important to users without cluttering the bug database.

+Note: Comments do not count as votes.

 If it has not been reported, create a new issue with at least the following information: